 - Free employee cards.
 Like the Ink Business Cash, you’ll get free employee cards and the ability to set individual spending limits for them.

 - Trip cancellation/interruption insurance.
-Prepaid or non-refundable travel expenses (including passenger fares and hotels) can be reimbursed up to $5,000 per person and $10,000 per trip in the event of covered situations like sickness or severe weather.
+Prepaid or nonrefundable travel expenses (including passenger fares and hotels) paid with the card can be reimbursed up to $5,000 per person and $10,000 per trip in the event of covered situations like sickness or severe weather.

-- An auto rental collision damage waiver.
+- Auto rental collision damage waiver.
 Pay for your auto rental vehicle with your card, then decline the rental agency’s insurance.
 From here, you’ll get primary coverage up to the cost of the vehicle in the event of theft or collision.

 - Extended warranty protection.
-Eligible purchases with U.S. manufacturer’s warranties of three years or less will be protected for an additional year.
+Eligible purchases with U.S. manufacturer’s warranties of three years or less are protected for an additional year.

 - Purchase protection.
 New purchases are covered for 120 days against damage or theft for up to $10,000 per claim and $50,000 per account.

 - Cellphone protection.
 Cardholders — and the employees listed on the monthly cellphone bill — can get up to $1,000 per claim (maximum of three claims in a 12-month period; $100 deductible per claim) in cellphone protection against covered theft or damage.

 With the Ink Business Preferred, you can redeem points for:

 - Travel booked through Chase Ultimate Rewards